kimmolehtimaki/WS05_REST_API/README.md

    - Source file: `routes/pages.js`
    - Expected result: HTTP `200` + HTML page.

-If a browser route does not match any page route, the app should return your `404.html` file.
+If a browser route does not match any page route, the app shall return your `404.html` file.

 ## API Routes
 - `POST /api/posts`